munificent/ui-as-code/in-progress/optional-semicolons.md

 a - b;
 ```

 In all cases, we follow the eagerness principle and treat a newline as
 significant before these operators.
-That in turn means one of these operators at
+That means one of these operators at the
-the beginning of a line is treated like a unary operator if possible.
-The set of
+beginning of a line is treated like a unary operator if possible.

+Note that these are *only* a problem at the "top level" of a statement
+expression.
+Once the operator is nested inside parenthese or an argument list or
+something, a semicolon is never allowed and we know we can ignore the newline.

-operators affected are:
+The set of operators affected are:

 *   `-`, which can be used for both unary negation and infix subtraction: